Skip to main content

 # the loop below wont run if the DAG is manually triggered

-# you can also fetch the run_id and other information about the upstream DAGs,
+# you can also fetch the run_id and other information about the upstream DAGs

-# from airflow.decorators import task
+# from airflow.sdk import Asset, task

 # you can provide as many inlets as you wish